Bioengineering PhD Model Program

 The guidelines given here form a starting point for a discussion with the faculty about areas of interest.
-Students should work in close consultation with their advisors to develop an individualized program plan that is consistent with the PhD Program's overall course requirements.
+Students should become familiar with both these bioengineering course guidelines as well as the school's overall PhD course requirements, and work in close consultation with their advisors to develop an individualized program plan that is consistent with those requirements.
 Courses provide the background knowledge that is needed to successfully complete research and allow students to learn more broadly about a field or related fields in a structured fashion.

 Students can consider structuring their coursework in the following framework:

 - Applied math and computation, 2-3 courses.
 The goal is to acquire analytical and computational tools for modeling and data analysis.
 Typical courses include AM 121, AM 201, AM 205, AM 216, AM 232, AC 209a.